filecoin-project/filecoin-docs/docs/project/README.md

 ## Related projects

 Filecoin is a highly modular project that is itself made out of many different protocols and tools.
-Learn more about the [Filecoin-related projects](/project/related-projects/) under the overall support of Protocol Labs.
+Learn more about the [Filecoin-related projects](/project/related-projects/) supported by Protocol Labs.

 ## Code of conduct